Research findings revealed that students with Intellectual Disabilities who have some type of post-secondary education were more likely to:

 - Federal and state laws prohibit discrimination on the basis of disability

-Wayfinders students are able to enroll through California State University, Fresno's Open University Program, which permits members of the general community to take University classes after enrolled students have registered and when there is still space available in the class.
+Wayfinders participants are able to enroll through California State University, Fresno's Open University Program, which permits members of the general community to take University classes after enrolled students have registered and when there is still space available in the class.
 Admission to Fresno State is not necessary for enrollment in Open University.

 University Inclusion Support through Wayfinders

-Assists student with understanding:
+Assists participant with understanding:

 - Campus life